Dmanisi hominins: Classification following the description of Skull 5

+Phylogenetic systematics

+Below is a cladogram of Homo based on the phylogenetic analysis conducted by Feng et al. (2025):

 Chronology and geography

 Successive dispersals of Homo ergaster/Homo erectus (yellow), Homo neanderthalensis (ochre) and Homo sapiens (red).

 The timing of the first archaic human migration out of Africa and the identity of the hominin species that undertook this migration are controversial.
 This derives from the sparse Early Pleistocene hominin fossil record outside of Africa.
 Before the discovery of the Dmanisi skulls, the earliest known hominin fossils in Europe and Asia were either too incomplete and fragmentary to be reliably identified at the species level or exhibited morphological traits specific to the region where they were recovered.
 Furthermore, most of the sites where these fossils were recovered preserved geological contexts that could not be reliably dated.
 Because of this, there was some debate in regards to if archaic humans spread from Africa in the Late Pliocene or Early Pleistocene as the result of a web of ecomorphological factors, or around 1 million years ago as the result of technological innovations such as the Acheulean tool culture.'

-The Dmanisi hominins represent the earliest known hominins in Europe.'
+The Dmanisi hominins represent the earliest known hominins in Eurasia.'
 The Pleistocene sediments at Dmanisi are deposited directly atop a thick layer of volcanic rock that has been radiometrically dated to 1.85 million years old.
 The contours of the Pleistocene sediments indicate that relatively little time passed between the deposition of this volcanic rocks and the deposition of the newer sediments.
 Through palaeomagnetic analyses it has been determined that the sediments are probably about 1.77 million years old,' deposited in the earliest Upper Matuyama chron.'
 The fossils of other animals found at the site, such as the rodent Mimomys (which is only known to have lived from 2.0 to 1.6 million years ago), reinforces this date.'